-Conversely, when we have that sense of belonging, it can help to create a more meaningful life.
+Conversely, when we have that sense of belonging and feel a sense of inclusion, it can help to create a more meaningful life.
 It makes us feel like we are part of something bigger than ourselves.
 That’s why, for some, belonging and attachment to co-workers is a better motivator than money for employees deciding whether to leave or stay at their current job.

 How can you foster an environment where people feel like they belong?